 This type of lease can be tailored to the needs and agreements of the parties involved.
 Therefore, it’s a flexible option for those seeking limited riding opportunities or those on a tighter budget.

-Partial leases, which offer less riding time than half leases, naturally tend to cost less.
+Partial leases, which offer less riding time than half leases, naturally cost less.
 The fees can range from around $100 to $300 per month, based on how much access to the horse is granted.

 Pre-purchase lease

 A pre-purchase lease is a specific arrangement where the lessee leases a horse with the option or intention to buy it at the end of the lease period.
-This type of lease allows the lessee to evaluate the horse before committing to purchase.
+This lease allows the lessee to evaluate the horse before committing to purchase.

 Pre-purchase leases are an excellent way for potential buyers to ensure the horse meets their needs and expectations.
 The terms, including the duration of the lease, care responsibilities, and conditions for purchase.